-Some sands are colored and while this may add a nice touch to an enclosure, and that is dyed will usually stain your Savannah monitor as well.
+Some sands are colored. and while this may add a nice touch to an enclosure, it will usually stain your Savannah monitor as well.
 Sand also clumps when it gets wet, sticks to wet feet, and does not help with odor control.
 Many owners will often mix some sand with other substrates to create desired textures and to allow their Savannah monitor to burrow.

 08 of 10

 Vermiculite is a mineral that is used in many different ways.
 For reptile bedding, vermiculite is processed by heating it.
 When water is added it separates into many layers and expands into long worm-like pieces that break apart.
 These pieces are then used to retain heat and moisture.
 This type of bedding is great for high humidity reptiles and burrowers.Continue to 9 of 10 below.